 - Negotiations with the collective bargaining units representing the Company’s workforce, including potential work stoppages during negotiations;

-- Uncertainty of gas reserve estimates;
+- Uncertainty of natural gas reserve estimates;

 - Significant differences between the Company’s projected and actual production levels for natural gas;